2/29/2024

 Mark Melnick

-Thank you, operator and welcome to the Hilton Grand Vacation's fourth quarter 2023 earnings call.
-As a reminder, our discussions this morning will include forward looking statements.
-Actual results could differ materially from those indicated by these forward looking statements.
+Thank you, operator, and welcome to the Hilton Grand Vacations fourth quarter 2023 earnings call.
+As a reminder, our discussions this morning will include forward-looking statements.
+Actual results could differ materially from those indicated by these forward-looking statements.
 These statements are effective only as of today.
 We undertake no obligation to publicly update or revise these statements.
-For discussion of some of the factors that could cause actual results to differ, please see the risk factor section of our SEC filings.
+For a discussion of some of the factors that could cause actual results to differ, please see the risk factors section of our SEC filings.
 We'll also be referring to certain non-GAAP financial measures.
-You can find definitions and components of such non-GAAP numbers, as well as reconciliation of non-GAAP and GAAP financial measures discussed today in our earnings press release and on our website and .hgv.com.
-Our reported results for all periods reflected counting rules under ASC 606, which we adopted in 2018.
-Under ASC 606, we're required to defer certain revenues and expenses related to sales made in the period when a project is under construction and then hold off on recognizing those revenues and expenses until the period when construction is completed.
-For ease of comparability and to simplify our discussion today, our comments on adjusted EVA-DOT and our real estate results were further results excluding the net impact of construction related deferrals and recognitions for all reporting periods.
+You can find definitions and components of such non-GAAP numbers, as well as reconciliations of non-GAAP and GAAP financial measures discussed today in our earnings press release and on our website at investors.hgv.com.
+Our reported results for all periods reflect accounting rules under ASC 606, which we adopted in 2018.
+Under ASC 606, we're required to defer certain revenues and expenses related to sales made in the period when a project is under construction, and then hold off on recognizing those revenues and expenses until the period when construction is completed.
+For ease of comparability and to simplify our discussion today, our comments on adjusted EBITDA and our real estate results refer to results excluding the net impact of construction-related deferrals and recognitions for all reporting periods.
 To help you make more meaningful comparisons, you can find details of our current and historical deferrals and recognitions in Table T1 in our earnings release.
-And a complete accounting of our historical deferral and recognition activity can also be found in Excel format on the financial reporting section of our investor relations website.
-In a moment, Mark Wang, our President and Chief Executive Officer, will provide highlights from the quarter in addition to an update of our current operations and company strategy.
-After Mark's comments, our Chief Financial Officer, Dan Matthews, will go through the financial details for the quarter.
+Any complete accounting of our historical deferral and recognition activity can also be found in Excel format on the financial reporting section of our investor relations website.
+In a moment, Mark Nguyen, our president and chief executive officer, will provide highlights from the quarter in addition to an update of our current operations and company strategy.
+After Mark's comments, our chief financial officer, Dan Matthews, will go through the financial details for the quarter.
 Mark and Dan will then make themselves available for your questions.
-With that, let me turn the call over to our President and CEO, Mark Wang.
+With that, Let me turn the call over to our President and CEO, Mark Wang.
 Mark?
-Morning everyone and welcome to our
+Morning, everyone, and welcome to our fourth quarter earnings call.

 speaker